Carver-Washington half dollar: Collecting

 The coin would be produced for the following three years.
 They were often sold in three-coin sets (one coin for each mint mark), although large quantities of the 1951, 1952, 1953-S and 1954-S coins were struck for sale as singles.
 The sets were sold for between $9 and $10 each, although this would later be raised to $12 per set for the 1954 coins.
-In 1952, an attempt was made to issue the coins through banks.
+The 1952, 1953-S and 1954-S issues were part of an attempt to issue the coins through banks.
 By the time the program ended in 1954, over a million coins had been distributed.

-With a huge mintage from Philadelphia in 1952 (2,006,292), and at San Francisco in its final two years (108,020 in 1953 and 122,024 in 1954), the coins are some of the most common classic commemoratives encountered in the market in the 21st century.
+With a huge mintage from Philadelphia in 1952 (2,006,292), and larger ones at San Francisco in its final two years (108,020 in 1953 and 122,024 in 1954), the coins are some of the most common classic commemoratives encountered in the market in the 21st century.

 Aftermath

 Despite being the last early commemorative issue, little attention was paid when the program ended in 1954, as by this point most American coin collectors had become bored with commemorative coins.
 As the Booker T. Washington and Washington-Carver Halves were little desired at that time, thousands of those coins were returned to the Mint for melting, while thousands more still held by banks were sold to speculators for a small premium (usually pennies) above face value.

-Until the George Washington 250th Anniversary Commemorative Half Dollar was issued 28 years later, in 1982, no more commemorative coins would be issued by the United States (not counting the circulating commemorative United States Bicentennial coinage).
+Until the George Washington 250th Anniversary half dollar was issued 28 years later, in 1982, no more commemorative coins would be issued by the United States (not counting the circulating commemorative United States Bicentennial coinage).
 Any subsequent commemorative coin proposals were met by the Treasury Department with the long list of complaints that had arisen due to past abuses, such as the 1936 commemorative craze.